eclipse-langium/langium-website/hugo/content/guides/scoping/qualified-name.md

 }
 ```

-Next, we can already start building our custom `computeExports` override which allows us to change export nodes of our model using qualified names:
+Next, we can start implementing our custom scoping by overriding the `computeExports` function.
+This function is particularly important, as it allows us to change export nodes of our model using qualified names: We'll also want to annotate this function with `override`, since there's already a default definition provided.

 ```ts
 export class CppScopeComputation extends DefaultScopeComputation {